Sindhupriya717/Health-Care-/README.md

 ### Project Overview
 This healthcare analysis project aims to provide insights into patient performance in hospitals over the past years.
-By analyzing various aspects of healthcare data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of patient outcomes.
+By analyzing various aspects of healthcare data, we seek to identify trends, and gain a deeper understanding of patient outcomes.

 ### Tools
 - Excel